Brandin Cooks Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Matchup vs. Indianapolis

-- Cooks is averaging 62 receiving yards per game in two career matchups against the Colts, 8.5 fewer than his receiving yards prop bet over/under for Sunday's game (70.5).
+- Cooks' 62 receiving yards per game in his two matchups against the Colts are 8.5 fewer than his over/under for Sunday's game.

-- In two matchups with the Colts, Cooks has not had a TD catch.

 - Note: Cooks' stats vs. Colts date back to 2016.

-- The Colts are giving up 274.0 passing yards per game this year, the NFL's 20th-ranked pass defense.
+- The 274.0 yards per game the Colts are conceding through the air makes them the NFL's 20th-ranked pass defense.

-- The Colts' defense is 32nd in the league, allowing 3.0 passing touchdowns per game.
+- The Colts have allowed 15 passing TDs this year (3.0 per game), ranking them 32nd among NFL defenses.

 Recent Performances